ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Changes between ietf-00 and ietf-01

-- STH Pollination Proof Fetching defined and indicated is optional
+- STH Pollination Proof Fetching defined and indicated as optional
-- Adding 3-Method Ecosystem section
+- Adding the 3-Method Ecosystem section
-- Handle cases with Logs cease operation
+- Handle cases with Logs ceasing operation
 - Add a bit about tracking via STH Interaction
 - Add a section with some early recommendations for mixing
 - Add a section detailing blocking connections, frustrating it, and the implications